 A seriously sexy art caper, The Thomas Crown Affair takes place mainly on the Upper Eastside of New York City and stars Pierce Brosnan as a financier and art thief and Rene Russo as an uber chic insurance investigator.
 The 1990s was an era when watches were still very much in vogue and it is worth noting Bronsnan wears a beauty.
 His Jaeger-LeCoultre Reverso gets a couple of closeups in the film.
 He even flips the case once near the end.

 Russo’s outfits in the movie by and large came from the Celine collection Michael Kors designed in 1997.
-There were also a few pieces by Halston including a black dress she wears to the black and white charity ball.
-At the event, the band plays behind stands that say “Bvlgari Supports AIDS Research” and model Esther Cañadas who has a small but significant role wears a glamorous Bulgari diamond necklace and earrings.
-In the same scene Russo has on diamond cluster earrings by Bulgari.
+There were also a few pieces by Halston including a black dress she wears to the black and white charity ball with Bulgari diamond cluster earrings.
+At the event, the band plays behind stands that say “Bvlgari Supports AIDS Research.”

 Later in the movie, Bronsnan gives Russo a choker necklace in a restaurant and serves the line “You are not going to say I couldn’t possibly.”
 The sassy investigator who is draped in layers of pearls says “No, I wouldn’t say anything that boring.”